-It’s important to point out that many cannabis license holders break these rules.
+It’s important to point out that many businesses working in and with the cannabis industry break these rules.
 For example, many cannabis businesses and brands post images of their products and cannabis paraphernalia.
 If you decide to post these types of images or videos, don’t forget that there is the possibility Instagram will find them, won’t like them, and will send you a warning to stop.

 Once you get a couple of warnings (if you’re lucky enough to get them in the first place), your account is likely to be deleted, so tread carefully.

 Instagram can be a powerful component of your social media marketing plan if you play by the rules.
 Here are seven tips to help you get the most from Instagram for your cannabis business or cannabis-related business.